The Freddo (and Mars, and Beano) Index

 Freddo

 People get so angry about this that it's hard *not* to find the information.
-Weight changes (similar for Mars) are consistently well recorded and, outside of the huge local store inflations, the RRP is accurate.
+Weight changes (similar to Mars) are consistently well recorded and, outside of the huge local store inflations, the RRP is accurate.

 For reference, the British Freddo actually started, in 2007, at 17g.
 It grew, believe it or not, to 20g in 2007. and then shrunk back to the current 18g version in 2011.